 Its meaning hasn’t [changed] really, but it’s much more relevant for a lot of visitors to this section.
 But the political angle was not about the current political situation; it was about an enduring situation that has been preoccupying me, that’s much larger.
 I know there’s a desperation right now, about how bad things have become; but I think it was already bad, is my point.

-Are you concerned about a show with this political potency at its center, sitting in this art-fair environment, not appearing absurd or impotent?
+Are you concerned about a show with this political potency at its center, sitting in this art-fair environment, appearing absurd or impotent?

 To be honest, it’s a question I’d prefer to have more time to answer.
 [Because] I don’t want to defend anything.
 [Pauses] Let me ask you to clarify, what about this context would make it absurd?

 That this is not a place for contemplation.
 Its existence is one driven by the market.
 Art does not breathe well in an art-fair environment.
-People and business, here, are moving very quickly.
+People and business, here, move very quickly.
 I like the sincerity or optimism of what you’re doing, but is this not the wrong environment for it?

 I have only worked in museums [but, for me], it’s not the wrong environment, but an exciting one.
 I’m not trying to get everyone to stay an hour or stop writing cheques.
 I don’t have any goals, that way.
 But you’re right that it was done with a lot of sincerity.
 The gains for me were to work with these artists, work through some ideas; if it achieves some contemplation for even just a few visitors or artists, I’m happy.
 For the artists to get a little bit of exposure they haven’t had before, I’m happy.